syhcode/Leetcode/Q133Clone Graph.md

 ### Solution 1 Recursive,DFS
 #### Idea:
-Clone root and its neighbors List in DFS.
-Only this adjacent root node's graph can be tracked, and it may not a completed graph if there is another parallel adjacent root node.
+Clone root and its neighbors List in DFS.When meet a visited node, return the built copy for this node.
 #### Time Complexity:
 O(n)
 #### Space Complexity: